MisterTea/GPT-IF/GptIfEngine/data/rooms/room_descriptions.md

 ## Long

 You are standing in the The Fortuna Theater, a large and ornate room with a stage, a proscenium arch, and red velvet curtains.
 There are several rows of seats arranged in a semicircle around the stage, and there is a large screen above the stage for showing movies or presentations.
-The theater is decorated with chandeliers and paintings, and it has a luxurious and elegant feel.
+The theater is decorated with **chandeliers** and **paintings**, and it has a luxurious and elegant feel.

 ## Short